niheon/Niheon-AniVision/README.md

 ```bash
 streamlit run app.py
 ```
-This will start the app on your local server, and you can access it by visiting http://localhost:8501 in your web browser.
+This will start the app on your local server, and you can access it by visiting localhost in your web browser.

 2. Upload an image file by clicking the "Choose an image file" button.